typhoon-hil/LibreOfficeToPDF/readme.rst

 ------------
 Requirements:

-- LibreOffice (it might also work on OpenOffice)
+- LibreOffice (it might also work on OpenOffice).
+Tested with LibreOffice version 5, known bugs with version 4, so please update.

 Installation Steps